pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 The second Pane figures out it arrived in second place and runs as a Chat Pane, not as a Drawing Pane

+2

 For our Game to work, you have to start both Panes inside the same Folder.
 You can tell the Shell to tell you which Folder you chose with:&nbsp; `pwd`

 If you do try to run our Game from a different Folder, you'll see it say something like
 > ... can't open file ...
 [Errno 2] No such file or directory

+3

+While your Internet connection is strong & inexpensive, a way to tell Sh to run just our latest Code is

+    python3 <(curl -Ss https://raw.githubusercontent.com/pelavarre/byoverbs/refs/heads/main/bin/turtling.py) --yolo

+Bash understands this syntax, Zsh understands this syntax, Dash will say Syntax Error

 ### You can quit for now and start back up again later